CU-SRL/SRL_cFS/apps/aimu_lsm6ds33/README.md

 # Core Flight System : Framework : App : AIMU_LSM6DS33

-This repository contains a i2c application (i2c) for the LSM6DS33 on the AltIMU, which is a framework component of the Core Flight System.
+This repository contains a i2c application (i2c) for the LSM6DS33 (Gyro and Accelerometer) on the AltIMU, which is a framework component of the Core Flight System.

 ## Version Notes